AU-BCE-EE/STM/applications/CH4_2021/examples/readme.md

 The "user parameter" file has a default name of user_pars.txt.
 Parameters are described within the files.
 Any value can be changed to see the effect on results--just be sure to keep the line spacing constant and to save the file before running the model.

+Example 1 uses measured slurry level and weather as model inputs, and example 2 uses calculated level but measured weather.
+(In example 3, both weather and slurry level are calculated based on settings in user_pars.txt.)
+These weather and level files could be whitespace- (spaces or tabs) or comma-delimited.
+To demonstrate, they are comma-delimited in example 1, but whitespace-delimited in example 2.

 # Output
 The program creates three output files: `ID_rates.txt`, `ID_temp.txt`, and `ID_weather.txt`, where `ID` = the run ID provided in the command for running the model.